 Rheumatoid arthritis affects the same joints on both sides of the body

-RA typically occurs in a symmetrical fashion.
-So if a joint on the right side of the body is inflamed, the left one will likely be, too.
+RA typically occurs in a symmetrical fashion, so if a joint on the right side of the body is inflamed, the left one will likely be, too.
 RA can occur in any joint, but usually starts in the smaller joints in your fingers, hands, wrists, and feet.

 Rheumatoid arthritis symptoms may include:

-- tender, warm, swollen joints
+tender, warm, swollen joints

-- morning stiffness lasting hours
+morning stiffness lasting hours

 The specific joints affected by RA, as well as the frequency and severity of symptoms, can vary from one person to another.
 For many, the stiffness from RA is worse in the morning and after periods of inactivity.

-Talk to a rheumatologist
+Find a rheumatologist